 Types of Newborn Photography Sessions

 NOTE: As of 01 Jan 2019, I’m no longer booking Studio (posed) Newborn sessions.
-Please see this post: Rorake’s Newborn Session for recommendations for alternative photographers :)
+Please see this post: Rorake’s Newborn Session for recommendations for alternative photographers in the Fort Leonard Wood, Missouri Area :)

 Are you expecting a little one soon?
 CONGRATULATIONS!
 If you're here, you might be thinking about hiring a photographer to capture those first days and tiny little details of your new baby.
 As a mother of three, I'm SO PASSIONATE about creating memories of your children.
 They grow SO DANG FAST.
 Here's some of the options that are common for newborn photography sessions, and hopefully will help you chose what fits best for your lifestyle and family!